AKASHAorg/Translations/AKASHA-weekly.md

 ## Agenda
 Altought not a directive, we often use the structure of [Scrum Meetings](https://www.mountaingoatsoftware.com/agile/scrum/meetings/daily-scrum) as a general guide for our meetings, i.e. each person *can* use the three following questions to guide their own agenda.

-1. What did you do yesterday?
+1. What have you done since the last meeting?
-1. What will you do today?
+1. What do you plan to do until the next meeting?
 1. Are there any impediments in your way?

 ## Notes from previous meetings